mankyd/htmlmin/docs/quickstart.rst

     -p [TAG [TAG ...]], --pre-tags [TAG [TAG ...]]
                           By default, the contents of 'pre', and 'textarea' tags are left unminified.
-                          You can specify different tags using the --pre-tags option. 'script' and 'style' tags are always left unmininfied.
+                          You can specify different tags using the --pre-tags option. 'script' and 'style' tags are always left unminified.

     -e ENCODING, --encoding ENCODING
                           Encoding to read and write with.
 Default 'utf-8'.